Mary and Jeff Bell Library

 Electronic Periodicals: Bell Library currently provides access to more than 189,000 journals online.
 Most of these are available through full-text databases like Science Direct, JSTOR, Project Muse, and Academic Search Premier.
 Some are made available through publisher's websites.
 They are all accessible through the Find Journals List on the Library's website.
 The computers near the Reference Desk can be used to connect to electronic journals and Reference staff will be happy to assist you to find the journal or article that you seek.

 Periodicals materials do not circulate to undergraduate students in order to allow all patrons equal access to them.
 However, bound and unbound print Periodicals may be checked out by faculty, staff and authorized graduate students for 24 hours to facilitate copying.

-Faculty members may place Periodicals materials on reverse by making arrangements with periodical staff in advance.
-In order to maintain of Periodicals materials to all patrons, in most cases, copies of articles will be place on reverse.
+Faculty members may place Periodicals materials on reserve by making arrangements with Periodical staff in advance.
+In order to maintain availability of Periodicals materials for all patrons, in most cases, copies of articles can be placed on reserve.

 Materials in the Periodicals Department can be placed on hold by Texas A&M University-Corpus Christi faculty for a maximum of 24 hours.